stivensanmartin/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Data Science
-Repository mainly used for the Applied Data Science Capstone course
+Repository mainly used for saving personal and educational projects related to data science